NSO-developer/nso-gitbook/administration/management/high-availability.md

 admin@ncs(config)# hcc vip 2001:db8::10
 admin@ncs(config)# commit
 ```

 #### **VIP Behavior in Three-Node Raft-based HA**

-In the three-node HA Raft example in [NSO HA Raft](high-availability.md#ch_ha.raft.threenode), HCC layer-2 VIP ownership follows the node that currently has <code>role leader</code>:
+In the three-node HA Raft example in [NSO HA Raft](high-availability.md#ch_ha.raft.threenode), HCC layer-2 VIP ownership follows the node that currently has `role leader`:

 * Steady state: the VIP is bound on the current leader only.
 * One follower down or returning: the VIP stays on the same leader.